Skip to content

 Despite liking the Vivobarefoot Primus Trail Knit GF, there are a few contexts where I think you’ll want to pass on this shoe.
 For starters, if you’re trying to save money or spend as little as possible then you’ll want to explore other shoes.

-This model has a price point of $180 USD and if you can’t them on sale, then that’s a pretty lofty price point.
-You could explore options like the Xero Shoes Mesa Trail if you want to spend around $100 USD or a WHITIN model if you want to spend around $50 USD.
+This model costs $180 USD, and if you can’t find it on sale, that’s a pretty lofty price point.
+You could explore options like the Xero Shoes Mesa Trail if you want to spend around USD 100 or a WHITIN model if you want to spend around $50.

 Another area where I think the Primus Trail Knit FG will fall short is for those wanting a hiking-focused barefoot shoe for colder months or more technical terrains.
 While this model can work for these settings, you may want to find something with more warmth.